Lakers vs. Spurs Player Props Betting Odds

-Player prop betting options for Anthony Davis, Victor Wembanyama and others are available in the Los Angeles Lakers-San Antonio Spurs matchup at Frost Bank Center on Wednesday (starting at 8:00 PM ET).
+Player prop bet options for Victor Wembanyama and others are listed when the Los Angeles Lakers visit the San Antonio Spurs at Frost Bank Center on Friday at 7:30 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!